pathakshashank17/Rebot/README.md

 <h1 align="center">Usage</h2>

 ### Set Up
-- Scan the QR code on the top of this guide.
+- Scan the QR code on the top of this guide or [Click Here](https://uqr.to/khyn).
 This will open up whatsapp on your mobile / PC.
 - The invitation text has already been filled into the message box, just send the message and you are in! 🎉.

 ### Setting up reminders